Eczbek/xieite/docs/geometry/Ray.md

 &nbsp;

 ## Description
-A struct representing an infinite ray with one end.
+A structure for representing an infinite ray with one end.

 &nbsp;